Devrajsinh-Jhala/Sound-Shop/README.md

 <br>
 <br>

-# What I learned by building this Project:
+# What we learned by building this Project:

 1. npm install --legacy-peer-deps installs exact version of packages mentioned in package.json.
    <br>